Last Updated: 7.14.2021

-- Acceptable face coverings are required in all indoor public gathering spaces unless otherwise specifically excused by necessity (drinking water) or work requirements (performing).
+- Acceptable face coverings are required in all indoor public gathering spaces for unvaccinated individuals unless otherwise specifically excused by necessity (drinking water) or work requirements (performing).

-- Acceptable face coverings should be worn in all indoor public spaces even if you are alone, as someone could enter the space.
+- Acceptable face coverings should be worn by unvaccinated individuals in all indoor public spaces even if you are alone, as someone could enter the space.

 Hygiene, Cleaning & Disinfection

 BEST PRACTICE: Dance studio visitors/renters, stay up to date on COVID-19 safety, including hand and respiratory hygiene, PPE protocols and access, and cleaning and disinfection protocols and procedures, and explore ongoing, regular training sessions.
 Example resources include:

 ARCHIVED: If you are a dance studio visitor/renter who is also a dancer, consider the timing of your end goal:

 - Does it make sense for you and/or other dancers to return to the studios if safe performance cannot happen until months later?